Solving Inverse Problems with Spectral Dynamic Causal Modeling

 @named fitmodel = system_from_graph(g, simplify=false)

-With the function changetune` we can provide a dictionary of parameters whose tunable flag should be changed, for instance set to false to exclude them from the optimizatoin procedure.
-For instance the the effective connections that are set to zero in the simulation:
+With the function changetune` we can provide a dictionary of parameters whose tunable flag should be changed, for instance set to false to exclude them from the optimization procedure.
+For instance the effective connections that are set to zero in the simulation and the self-connections:

 fitmodel = changetune(fitmodel, untune) # 3 and 7 are not present in the simulation model